Geometric Langlands correspondence

-In mathematics, the geometric Langlands correspondence is a reformulation of the Langlands correspondence obtained by replacing the number fields appearing in the original number theoretic version by function fields and applying techniques from algebraic geometry.
-The geometric Langlands correspondence relates algebraic geometry and representation theory.
+In mathematics, the geometric Langlands correspondence relates algebraic geometry and representation theory.
+It is a reformulation of the Langlands correspondence obtained by replacing the number fields appearing in the original number theoretic version by function fields and applying techniques from algebraic geometry.
+The correspondence is named for the Canadian mathematician Robert Langlands, who formulated the original form of it in the late 1960s.

-History
+The geometric Langlands conjecture asserts the existence of the geometric Langlands correspondence.

+Background

 In mathematics, the classical Langlands correspondence is a collection of results and conjectures relating number theory and representation theory.
 Formulated by Robert Langlands in the late 1960s, the Langlands correspondence is related to important conjectures in number theory such as the Taniyama–Shimura conjecture, which includes Fermat's Last Theorem as a special case.

-Establishing the Langlands correspondence in the number theoretic context has proven extremely difficult.
-As a result, some mathematicians have posed the geometric Langlands correspondence.
+Langlands correspondences can be formulated for global fields (as well as local fields), which are classified into number fields or global function fields.
+Establishing the classical Langlands correspondence, for number fields, has proven extremely difficult.
+As a result, some mathematicians posed the geometric Langlands correspondence for global function fields, which in some sense have proven easier to deal with.

+The geometric Langlands conjecture for general linear groups $GL(n,K)$ over a function field $K$ was formulated by Vladimir Drinfeld and Gérard Laumon in 1987.

+Status

+The geometric Langlands conjecture was proved for $GL(1)$ by Pierre Deligne and for $GL(2)$ by Drinfeld in 1983.

+A claimed proof of the categorical unramified geometric Langlands conjecture was announced on May 6, 2024 by a team of mathematicians including Dennis Gaitsgory.
+The claimed proof is contained in more than 1,000 pages across five papers and has been called "so complex that almost no one can explain it".
+Even conveying the significance of the result to other mathematicians was described as "very hard, almost impossible" by Drinfeld.

 Connection to physics

 In a paper from 2007, Anton Kapustin and Edward Witten described a connection between the geometric Langlands correspondence and S-duality, a property of certain quantum field theories.

 In 2018, when accepting the Abel Prize, Langlands delivered a paper reformulating the geometric program using tools similar to his original Langlands correspondence.
+Langlands' ideas were further developed by Etingof, Frenkel, and Kazhdan.